realworldocaml/book/en/04-lists-options-and-patterns.md

 ```

 One annoying thing about the use of options is that functions do not compose
-well.
-For example, if we want the third element of a list, we might try to
+directly.
+For example, if we wanted to compute the third element of a list
-compose the `List.hd` and `List.tl` functions.
-However, this doesn't work
+using the `List.hd` and `List.tl` functions, we might try to compose them like
-because the functions return options, not lists.
+this.

 ```ocaml
 # let third l = List.hd (List.tl (List.tl l));;